Dennis B. Murphy, Jr.

 Dr. Rush has also volunteered his time to Operation Walk, a non-profit organization,where he has traveled with a team of surgeons and staff to Vietnam and Cuba providing hip and knee replacements to needy individuals of these countries.

 Drayton A. Saunders

-, is president of Michael Saunders & Company.
-Although he grew up immersed in the culture of the company, Drayton Saunders didn’t formally join Michael Saunders & Company until January of 2003.
-Since then he has held a number of leadership roles that have culminated in his current position.
+, is President of Michael Saunders & Company.
+Although he grew up immersed in the culture of the Company, Drayton Saunders didn’t formally join Michael Saunders & Company until January of 2003.
+Since then he has held several leadership roles that have culminated in his current position.

-A native-born Floridian and graduate of Colgate University, Drayton has served in varying capacities during his 14 years with the company, which was founded by Michael Saunders in 1976.
-He has been president of MSC Mortgage as well as MSC Title, two of the company’s full-service divisions.
-Drayton went on to serve as branch manager for two of the company’s south Sarasota County offices, in Venice and Plantation, then to managing the company’s high-volume sales offices on Longboat Key.
+A native-born Floridian and graduate of Colgate University, Drayton has served in varying capacities during his 16 years with the Company, which was founded by Michael Saunders in 1976.
+He has been President of MSC Mortgage as well as MSC Title, two of the Company’s full-service divisions.
+Drayton went on to serve as Branch Manager for two of the Company’s south Sarasota County offices, in Venice and Plantation, then to managing the Company’s high-volume sales offices on Longboat Key.

 Drayton has served on numerous civic boards of directors, including those for the Greater Sarasota Chamber of Commerce, the Young Professional Group, the Community Foundation of Sarasota, the City Alliance of Sarasota, the Sarasota Association of REALTORS®, and past Chairman of Visit Sarasota County—the county's official tourism agency.